Against LLMs and Generative AI

 So, after giving it a fair try, I have concluded that it is both a net decrease in productivity and probably an increase in legal liability.

-About social and environmental impact
+About environmental impact

 We did the math on AI’s energy footprint.
 Here’s the story you haven’t heard.